 With this expansion, we will take the next important step in realizing Finn and Tim’s dream.
 I invite you to be a part of that dream.

 Purpose and Statement of Need

-The proposed $9 million annex will add 30,000 square feet to the existing facility to better support the growth of the Mercer Rowing Programs and other public programs for students in grades 7-12, serve the training needs of the U.S. National Team, broaden the scope of the Rowing Is Growing outreach program for students in the Trenton public schools, and meet the needs of local collegiate and adult rowers.
-The annex will also enable PNRA to accommodate the headquarters of USRowing, now located near the Princeton Airport, and house the National Rowing Museum and Hall of Fame, previously based in Mystic, Connecticut, and currently without a physical space.
+The proposed $5.0 million annex will add 14,000 square feet to the existing facility to better support the growth of the Mercer Rowing Programs and other public programs for students in grades 7-12, serve the training needs of the U.S. National Team, broaden the scope of the Rowing Is Growing outreach program for students in the Trenton public schools, and meet the needs of local collegiate and adult rowers.

 Partial funding will be from public and private sources.
-PNRA expects to break ground in March 2018 with a completion expected by mid-2019.
+PNRA expects to break ground in 2021 with a completion expected by mid-2022.

 A few facts:

 - More than 190 junior athletes participated in the 2018-2019 MJRC season, their numbers limited only by the capacity of the existing boathouse.